 Jasper Highlands: A fabulous hiking circuit in Jasper National Park.
 Features an extended sub-alpine meadow section, chances to glimpse rare woodland caribou, and the northern lights in the fall.

 Highwood Circuit: This is one of our challenging trips to a remote and little-travelled region of Kananaskis country just South of Canmore.
 We traverse a four-day circuit of the Highwood Range of the Canadian Rockies.

-Kananaskis Highlands: This five-day trip across the South and North Kananaskis Passes offers varied scenery with lots of lakes, glaciers and spectacular canyons gouged through the rock.
-Private departures available for individuals, groups, and families.
+Kananaskis Highlands: This five-day trip across the South and North Kananaskis Passes offers varied scenery with lots of lakes, glaciers, and spectacular canyons gouged through the rock.
+Private departures are available for individuals, groups, and families.